Scalable Vector Graphics (SVG) Working Group Charter

 - An Object Model, a set of standard APIs, to which libraries can be written for manipulating dynamic and responsive graphics.

 As a primary focus in this charter period, the group will concentrate on the stabilisation and interoperability testing of the core SVG 2 specification.
+As part of that testing, features which are in the reference draft of SVG2 and which do not meet the stability and interoperability requirements for a Proposed Recommendation may be moved to separate specification modules, work on which would remain in scope, but at a lower priority.

 As a secondary focus, the group may address modules for new graphical features for SVG, only once SVG 2 is at the Proposed Recommendation stage and once there is broad consensus on adding each such feature to the Web Platform.
 A requirements document will be used to collect together these features.